sebschmied/airtome2html/README.md

 * Run ``./get`` to pull from github and create a temporary .fb.zip file from the ``./flightbook/`` files.
 This will also try to open airtome.
 * In airtome, open the .fb.zip manually if this is the first run, i.e. make sure it is the one stored in your repo folder and not your previous location.
 * Make your changes, save the flightbook, close airtome
-* Run ``./push`` to publish changes.`
+* Run ``./push`` to publish changes.
 * Don't commit/push manually if flight data is involved, because this would .gitignore any changes in the .fb.zip.
+The .fb.zip file is not part of the repo, instead it gets created every time you need it.
+This is because git doesn't make sense with binary files.

 ## Components: